vltabacaru/testing/orcl-dbcs-19c-hol/oci/oci.md

 sqldeveloper
 ````

 It will ask for the full pathname of a JDK installation.
 This should be available in folder **/usr/java**.
+Type **/usr/java/latest** when asked.

 ````
 Default JDK not found
 Type the full pathname of a JDK installation (or Ctrl-C to quit), the path will be stored in /home/oracle/.sqldeveloper/19.4.0/product.conf
-/usr/java/jdk-12.0.2
+/usr/java/latest
 ````

 You will receive a warning message that Java JDK is older than the recommended version for this SQL Developer.
 In order to save time, we will skip Java update for now.